owoodman0159/py_g22/README.md

 It is a very simple program that allows user to
 - register their information in database as an user
 - login to see their profile with their unique userid that is automatically generated
-- change/delete their profile information
-  -- after deletion, their information will be removed from database
+- change/delete their profile information (after deletion, their information will be removed from database)
 - match people that based on their information
 - like/unlike people that were matched
 - find people they liked/unliked and people also liked them back (users that are mutually liked with the login user)